ohnosequences/mg7/docs/mg7-paper/paper.md

 ## Libraries and resources

 In this section we describe the resources and libraries developed by the authors on top of which MG7 is built.
-All MG7 code is written in [Scala](http://www.scala-lang.org/), a hybrid object-functional programming language.
+All MG7 code is written in [Scala][scala], a hybrid object-functional programming language.
 Scala was chosen based on the possibility of using certain advanced programming styles, and Java interoperability, which let us build on the vast number of existing Java libraries; we take advantage of this when using Bio4j as an API for the NCBI taxonomy.
 It has support for type-level programming, type-dependent types (through type members) and singleton types, which permits a restricted form of dependent types where types can depend essentially on values determined at compile time (through their corresponding singleton types).
 Conversely, through implicits one can retrieve the value corresponding to a singleton type.

 ### _Statika_: machine configuration and behavior

-[Statika](https://github.com/ohnosequences/statika) is a Scala library developed by the first and last authors which serves as a way of defining and composing machine behaviors statically.
+[Statika][statika] is a Scala library developed by the first and last authors which serves as a way of defining and composing machine behaviors statically.
 The main component are **bundles**.
 Each bundle declares a sequence of computations (its behavior) which will be executed in an **environment**.
 A bundle can *depend* on other bundles, and when being executed by an environment, its DAG (Directed Acyclic Graph) of dependencies is linearized and run in sequence.
 In our use, bundles correspond to what an EC2 instance should do and an environment to an AMI (Amazon Machine Image) which prepares the basic configuration, downloads the Scala code and runs it.

 ### _Datasets_: a mini-language for data

-[Datasets](https://github.com/ohnosequences/datasets) is a Scala library developed by the first and last authors with the goal of being a Scala-embedded mini-language for datasets and their locations. **Data** is represented as type-indexed fields: keys are modeled as singleton types, and values correspond to what could be called a denotation of the key: a value of type `Location` tagged with the key type.
+[Datasets][datasets] is a Scala library developed by the first and last authors with the goal of being a Scala-embedded mini-language for datasets and their locations. **Data** is represented as type-indexed fields: keys are modeled as singleton types, and values correspond to what could be called a denotation of the key: a value of type `Location` tagged with the key type.
 Then a **Dataset** is essentially a collection of data, which are guaranteed statically to be different through type-level predicates, making use of the value--type correspondence which can be established through singleton types and implicits.
 A dataset location is then just a list of locations formed by locations of each dataset key.
 All this is based on what could be described as an embedding in Scala of an extensible record system with concatenation on disjoint labels, in the spirit of [@harper1990extensible] [@harper1991record].
-For that *Datasets* uses [ohnosequences/cosas](https://github.com/ohnosequences/cosas/) library.
+For that *Datasets* uses the [ohnosequences/cosas][cosas] library.

 Data keys can further have a reference to a **data type**, which, as the name hints at, can help in providing information about the type of data we are working with.
 For example, when declaring Illumina reads as a data, a data type containing information about the read length, insert size or end type (single or paired) is used.